- Oracle is being sued for making false claims about cloud growth, and we review the accusations brought by the Fireman’s Fund.

 “That same day, Oracle held a conference call with analysts and investors to discuss the Company’s earnings and operations.
 During the conference call, Defendant Ellison told investors that the Company’s cloud revenues would “accelerate into hyper-growth” as existing customers “begin to migrate their millions of Oracle databases” to Oracle’s cloud-based offerings.
 Also, during the call, Defendant Catz attributed Oracle’s cloud revenue growth to “the increasing preference of customers for cloud.”
 During the call, an analyst questioned whether the Company’s “phenomenal quarter around this aggressive cloud transition” was a “1-year phenom[enon].”
 Defendant Catz responded that “this is absolutely not a 1-year phenomena.
 In fact, what you should see, as this goes on, is we will have less drag from the [cloud] transition and the base will continue to grow.”

-The truth is coming out from other sources as well, as was covered in an article from Business Insider.
+The truth is coming out from other sources and covered in an article from Business Insider.

 “In August, 2017, Oracle’s massive salesforce received an email from Rich Geraffo, Oracle’s executive vice president responsible for North American sales.